Technologicat/unpythonic/HACKING.md

     - Not only a summarizing `minmax` utility, but `running_minmax` as well.
 The former is then just a one-liner expressed in terms of the latter.
     - `foldl` accepts multiple iterables, has a switch to terminate either on the shortest or on the longest input, and takes its arguments in a curry-friendly order.
 It also *requires* at least one iterable, so that `curry` knows to not trigger the call until at least one iterable has been provided.
     - `curry` changes Python's reduction semantics to be more similar to Haskell's, to pass extra arguments through on the right, and keep calling if an intermediate result is a function, and there are still such passed-through arguments remaining.
 This extends what can be expressed concisely, for example a classic lispy `map` is `curry(lambda f: curry(foldr, composerc(cons, f), nil))`.
 Feed that a function and an iterable, and get a linked list with the mapped results.
 Note the arity mismatch; `f` is 1-to-1, but `cons` is 2-to-1.
   - **Make features work together** when it makes sense.
-Minimizing friction in interaction between features makes for a coherent, easily understandable language extension.
+Aim at composability.
+Try to make features orthogonal when reasonably possible, but when not, minimizing friction in interaction between features makes for a coherent, easily understandable language extension.

 - **Be concise but readable**, like in mathematics.
   - If an implementation could be made shorter, perhaps it should.
 But resist the temptation to [golf](https://en.wikipedia.org/wiki/Code_golf).
 If readability or features would suffer, that's when to stop.